romi/romi-robots-docs/docs/wip-peter/index.md

 <sub><sup>(Credits: A. Lahlou and A. Ruyer-Thompson)</sub></sup>

 The third iteration of the Romi Plant Scanner uses the X-Carve for XY displacement of the cameras.
-The third stepper motor is used to pan the vertical arm that carries one or more cameras.
+The third stepper motor is used to rotate the vertical arm that carries one or more cameras.

 <img src="plant-scanner-v3.jpg" width="480"/>